Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Technical Validation

+We used a CNN-based classifier for velocity classification, as it showed the best performance in Experiment I. In this experiment, five velocities were used as labels instead of texture IDs.
+For each texture, we trained a separate classifier and calculated the velocity classification accuracy to examine the influence of texture properties.

-The classification accuracies of velocity labels by texture for classifiers using audio signals, acceleration signals, and both audio and acceleration signals are shown in Fig.~\ref{fig:velocity_classification}a-c, respectively.
-The error rate is low when both audio and acceleration signals are used, especially when the audio signal is used, with an average error rate of 13.02~\%, while the velocity labels are classified with a high accuracy of 86.98~\%.
-The classification accuracy using acceleration signals was not better, but it can be assumed that this is due to the low accuracy of the texture classification itself.
+Fig.~\ref{fig:velocity_classification}a-c shows the velocity label classification accuracies by texture for each classifier.
+The accuracies are highest when both audio and acceleration signals are used, similar to Experiment I, with an average accuracy of 88.76~\%.

-The velocity classification accuracy was examined separately for the texture materials in order to consider the results in terms of the physical properties of the textures.
-A list of texture material types with high and low error rates and their error rates for classifiers using both audio and acceleration signals is shown in Table~\ref{tab:velocity_classification}.
-Table~\ref{tab:velocity_classification} shows that chiffon and lizard skin textures have relatively high error rates.
-Since chiffon is very thin and soft and has a high coefficient of friction in contact with the artificial fingertip, while lizard skin has a very rough surface, it is expected that the sensor signal measurements for these textured materials will vary erratically with changes in velocity.
-On the other hand, materials with low error rates, such as carbon fiber and polyester, have very smooth surfaces and low coefficients of friction, so the sensor signal measurements change regularly with changes in velocity, and the velocity labels can be classified with high accuracy.
-The texture material images of chiffon and lizard skin are shown in Fig.~\ref{fig:texture_diff_velocity}a, and those of carbon fiber and polyester are shown in Fig.~\ref{fig:texture_diff_velocity}b.
+A list of texture material types with high and low accuracies and their accuracies for classifiers using both audio and acceleration signals is shown in Table~\ref{tab:velocity_classification}.
+Table~\ref{tab:velocity_classification} shows that walnut and cast iron textures (Fig.~\ref{fig:texture_diff_velocity}a) have relatively high accuracy.
+These textures have very smooth surfaces and low coefficients of friction, so the sensor signal measurements change regularly with changes in velocity, and the velocity labels can be classified with high accuracy.

+On the other hand, materials with low accuracies, such as cotton gauze and goat skin (Fig.~\ref{fig:texture_diff_velocity}b), possess challenging physical properties for velocity classification.
+Cotton gauze is thin and soft with a high coefficient of friction against the rubber tip, while goat skin features a notably rough and irregular surface.
+These materials' non-uniform structures create inconsistent mechanical interactions during traversal at different velocities.
+Consequently, the sensor signals exhibit unpredictable patterns that do not correlate systematically with velocity changes, making it difficult for the classifier to identify distinctive velocity-dependent features in the data.